-The purpose of this project was to replace lead-lined glovebox gloves with a new type of gloves that uses bismuth and tungsten instead.
-For certain applications, other gloveboxes can be retrofitted over time, and less MLLW will result in the future since bismuth and tungsten are both nonhazardous materials.
+The purpose of this project was to replace lead-lined glovebox gloves with a new type of gloves that use bismuth and tungsten instead.
+For certain applications, other gloveboxes can be retrofitted over time, and less MLLW will be generated in the future since bismuth and tungsten are both nonhazardous materials.